 There are, however, disadvantages to the activities which need to be considered before using them:

-2) Even if no traumatic experiences are involved, some learners may simply not want to reveal personal information to the class.
-Cultural differences are involved here : for example, in Chinese culture modesty is expected when revealing information about one's own achievements, and discussing them too fully would be seen as boasting.
-There is also less discussion of daily problems and experiences.
-Activities which focused on these might therefore be embarassing for a Chinese learner
+12) Even if no traumatic experiences are involved, some learners may simply not want to reveal personal information to the class.
+Cultural differences are involved here: for example, Chinese learners may be unwilling to talk about personal achievements and experiences, or even daily routines.

 Further reading